Self-Infilling Code Generation: Additional Experimental Details

-Notably, other open-sourced code models like \textsc{InCoder} \citep{fried2022incoder} and \textsc{CodeGen~2/2.5} \citep{nijkamp2023codegen2} are compatible with infilling.
-However, preliminary experiments indicate these models are difficult to perform self-infilling, particularly in generating a coherent suffix from a given prefix prompt.
+\paragraph{Self-infilling with More Flexible Infilling-capable Models.} Notably, there are other open-sourced code models like \textsc{InCoder} \citep{fried2023incoder} and \textsc{CodeGen~2/2.5} \citep{nijkamp2023codegen2} compatible with multi-span infilling.
+However, our preliminary experiments indicate these models are difficult to perform self-infilling, particularly in generating a coherent suffix from a given prefix prompt.
 This limitation may stem from their training paradigms, which involve more intricate span corruption objectives \citep{aghajanyan2022cm3,tay2023ul2} as opposed to the FIM objective \citep{bavarian2022fim}.
 In their input sequence construction, the same set of sentinel tokens marks both the suffix and middle segments.
 For example, a typical training instance might follow the format \texttt{[prefix; <Mask:0>; suffix; <Mask:0>; middle; <EOT>]}, with \texttt{<Mask:0>} indicating the start of both the suffix and middle segments.
 Consequently, these models may struggle to discern whether the ongoing generation pertains to the suffix or the infilled section.
-As a result, our study focuses on the \starcoder and \codellama families, deferring an extensive analysis of broader infilling models to future work.
+As a result, our study focuses on the \starcoder and \codellama families, deferring an extensive analysis of more flexible infilling models to future work.